ehayik/spring-webclient-logging-kata/README.md

-# Spring WebClient Logging Kata
+# Spring WebClient Logging and Masking Demo

 This project demonstrates how to log full HTTP requests and responses in Spring WebClient based HTTP clients for non-blocking calls while securing logged content by masking sensitive information using Logback.